couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/integration-with-libcouchbase.markdown

                                     |  telnet> Connection closed.
 ```

 Now you can install `cbc` tools from package `libcouchbase2-bin`.
-In the case
+If you
-you installed libcouchbase from source, you likely have it already.
-Check that
+installed libcouchbase from source, you most likely have it already.
+Then you
-it created a key example and the CAS values are matching:
+can check that it created a key example and that the CAS values are matching:

 ```